ProgrammingWithYagle/Zombie-Survival-2.0/README.md

 This repository follows the standard C++ layout with source files in `src/` and header files in `include/`.

 For sprite size and spritesheet layout recommendations, see [docs/asset_guidelines.md](docs/assets/asset_guidelines.md).

+## Branch Protection

+This repository includes a branch protection ruleset located at `.github/rulesets/main-branch-protection.yml`.
+The ruleset enforces pull requests and requires the CI workflow to pass before changes can be merged into the `main` branch.

+To enable these rules in your fork, import the YAML file into the **Rulesets** section of your repository settings on GitHub.